 - It’s easy to make adjustments after they’re up on the wall.
-I hate putting a hole in an apartment wall just to realize it’s hanging wrong and I have to do it again because I decided it looks better a few inches to the right.
+I hate putting a hole in a wall just to realize it’s hanging wrong and then have to do it again!
 I hang almost every single thing in our house with these.

 - It’s easy to hang things, like paper mache letters, that don’t come with a hanger included.